virati/autoDyn/README.md

 # AutoDyn

-A Python library for Lie-controllability anlyses on dynamical systems models.
+A Python library for dynamical systems $\pm$ control theoretic analyse A Python library for Lie-controllability anlyses on dynamical systems models.
 Made with whole-brain models of brain activity and DBS in mind.